miatribe/Pavlov/README.md

 # Pavlov
-### This no longer works now that iRo is using EAC (project may be updated to work int he future)
+### This no longer works now that iRo is using EAC (project may be updated to work in the future)
 Pet and Homunculus tracker for iRo

 [Download link](https://github.com/miatribe/Pavlov/releases/download/0.3/Pavlov.zip)